Alexyo21/Polari3DS/README.md

 - Toggle bottom screen anywhere: inspired by thirdtube, press Start + Select to toggle bottom screen (may glitch but hey it works),
 - Power options menu containing power off and reboot options here,
 - Workaround for toggle led in low battery, press Y in rosalina menu to make it blue so it can be turned off,
-- You can use as main cfw for your 3ds but keep in mind it's not the latest luma version,
+- Errdisp doesn't reboot the console, so you can experiment playing games and remove cart/sd card for fun,
 - Oh yeah brightness is broken, don't go way down while changing brightness in rosalina menu or it'll set it very high (won't break the screen don't worry)
-- I made it for fun, it's not meant to be used for everyone, it's just that I use it for me, and made it open source so other people can inspire of this and make a better custom luma.
+- I made it for fun, it's not meant to be used for everyone, it's just that I use it for me, and made it open source so other people can inspire of this and make a better custom luma, if you plan to use it as your main cfw, well do, but keep in mind it's based on a older version of luma3DS.

 ### What it is
 **Luma3DS** is a program to patch the system software of (New) Nintendo (2)3DS handheld consoles "on the fly", adding features such as per-game language settings, debugging capabilities for developers, and removing restrictions enforced by Nintendo such as the region lock.